WDPS-Team/Large-Scale-Entity-Linking/README.md

 - This project is to perform Entity Linking on a collection of web pages using entities from Freebase.
 - The **Input** is a set of pages in WARC format, stored information that crawled from web.
 The final goal is to link the 'entity mention' in WARCfile to 'entities' in Freebase, and **Output** format is : [Document ID, Entity Mention, Freebase ID]
 - This project consists of following steps:
-    1. Reading and splitting the WARCfile into lines and proccessing in parallel.
+    1. `WARCSplitReader` - Reading and splitting the WARCfile into lines and proccessing in parallel.
 Filtering the invalid data.
-    2. Cleaning the result from the last step, removing useless and non-essential data (css, ids, tags).
-Using 'beautifulsoup' to extract text data in HTML.
+    2. `TextPreprocessor` - Cleaning the result from the last step, removing useless and non-essential data (css, ids, tags).
+Using `beautifulsoup` to extract text data in HTML.
 And finally reformat the result as split the text into sentences.
-    3. Processing the sentences with different NLP techniques.
-In this step we use 'nltk' to do the NLP preprocessing.
+    3. `NLPPreprocessor` - Processing the sentences with different NLP techniques.
+In this step we use `nltk` to do the NLP preprocessing.
 First tokenize these sentences, then lemmatize the tokens, after that remove all stop words in it.
 Finally combine the words as strings.
-    4.
+    4. `EntityExtractor` - We use `spacy` to do the NER part and only extract entities that are in type of `PERSON`,`ORGANIZATION` and `LOCATION`.
-    5.
+    5. `EntityLinker` - we use `elasticsearch` to link the mention to all possible candidate entities in Freebase.
+Then use `LexVec` to calculate cosine similarity between an mention and an candidate entity and sort the result by similarity.
     6.
     7.

 ##TODO: to be continued

 ## DAS4 Execution